 This is the weight your RV will be capable of carrying onboard.
 This is important because you won’t be pulling an empty travel trailer to go camping, you’ll have it packed up!
 You’ll load up your camper with gear, potable water, accesories, and other supplies.
 On the way back, you’ll also have liquids in your grey and black tanks (if your RV has these, which most do).

 Adding an RV’s CCC and dry weight will give you its gross vehicle weight rating (GVWR).
 This is the number that needs to be within your vehice’s tow rating.
 CCC + UVW = GVWR

 There’s also gross combined weight rating (GCWR).
 This is the rating that includes your SUV and your trailer and any passengers and cargo.
 Just because you pull a camper within your towing capacity doesn’t necessarily mean you’re all set.
 You also need to stay below the vehicle’s GCWR.
 If you stay under the GCWR with all of the things discussed above, you’re headed in the right direction.

 Don’t forget to take into account the RV’s tongue weight.
 Every vehicle will have its hitch rated for a certain weight.
-Even if you’re within the towing rating and under a GCWR, if your over the rating for your vehicle’s hitch, you can experience problems.
+Even if you’re within the towing rating and under a GCWR, if you’re over the rating for your vehicle’s hitch you can experience problems.
 It’s also important to note that the tongue weight of the RV factors into the vehicle’s GVWR.
 If the tongue weight of the RV puts you over on GVWR it’s too much trailer for your vehicle.